 FIFO or otherwise “Fly-in-fly-out” is the term used to describe someone who flies to a job site to complete work (usually over the course of a week or two) before flying home when the job is done.

 Typically, the role is reserved for people who have to complete jobs in rural towns or when they are not within driving distance.
-DIDO (drive-in-drive-out) operates similar but instead workers commute via car or bus – trips generally take around half a day.
+DIDO (drive-in-drive-out) operates similarly but instead workers commute via car or bus – trips generally take around half a day.

 While they work away from home, usually their accommodation, meals and some recreational activities are covered by their employer.
 The pay is also significant to make up for the inconveniences.